cloudnativenow/heracles-docs/docs/hla-workshop-installation-guide.md

 1. Login to your NOW Instance as an Administrator
 2. Navigate to **Health Log Analytics > Health Log Analytics Administration > System Properties** and set the following properties:

    | Property Name                                            | Value | Default Value |
    | ---------------------------------------------------------- | ------- | --------------- |
    | aggregator.window_size_seconds                           | 300   | 1800          |
    | rules.filter_detections_with_low_current_value.threshold | 1.0   | 5.0           |
    | incidents.cooldown_period_minutes                        | 2     | 5             |

+> NOTE: Request an Occultus restart for properties that require it

 3. Navigate to **Health Log Analytics > Health Log Analytics Administration > Features** and set the following features:

    | Name                                              | State | Default Value |